moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Packet loss or flow control can delay sending individual streams.
 * The sender might not support stream prioritization.

-When nodes or relays have to choose which object to send next, they apply the following rules:
+When the publisher chooses which object to send next via `send_order`, they apply the following rules:

 * Within the same group, objects with a lower priority number (e.g. 1)